Raysilience/tokscope/README.md

 ## Welcome to TokScope!
+### Overview
+TokScope provides tools for token analysis, including vocabulary mapping, language classification, and dimensionality reduction.
+This repo helps you explore token embeddings—the foundation of large language models (LLMs).
+Paired with an interactive website, it offers a clear and intuitive way to understand tokenization and embeddings.

 ### User Guide
 This interactive dashboard visualizes token embeddings (numerical representations of words/subwords) from a pre-trained model using t-SNE dimensionality reduction.
 Each point in the scatter plot represents a word or subword from the model's vocabulary, with spatial relationships reflecting semantic similarity: